gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 Start the `host` and the `remote-module` applications in development mode using the `dev` script.
 You should notice an additional link in the navigation menu.
 Click on the link to navigate to the page of your new **remote** module!

-!!!info
+### Troubleshoot issues

+If you are experiencing issues with this guide:

-To troubleshoot module registration issues, open the DevTools console.
-You'll find a log entry for each registration that occurs and error messages if something goes wrong.
+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
-!!!

-!!!info
-If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/remote-module).
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/remote-module).
-!!!
+- Refer to the [troubleshooting](../troubleshooting.md) page.